Terms & Conditions

 6.1 We will provide the services and you will pay us the charges in line with this clause 6.

-6.2 We will send you invoices for the charges (plus VAT if this applies) at such times as we reasonably decide.
-You must pay the charges within 30 days of the date of each invoice in line with this clause, unless we have agreed a direct debit payment plan with you.
+6.2 We will send you invoices for the charges (plus VAT if this applies) as soon as it is practical to do so.
+You must pay the charges within 30 days of the date of each invoice in line with this clause, unless we agree otherwise in writing.

 6.3 We will not include the following in the charges and we will charge for them separately: